 - Triceratops Spin is a Dumbo-like ride on a triceratops.

 - Primeval Whirl is a spinning coaster.
 Which if it had better theming would be actually a fairly good ride.
+The ride has recently become seasonal and perhaps this might indicate a revamp coming soon to the area.

 At Donald’s Dino-Bash! you can meet Donald, Daisy, Goofy, Pluto, Chip